-The UCITS considers that the Sub-Fund meets the criteria of an ESG Oriented Fund.
-The Company reserves the right to reassess this classification at any time.
-If the UCITS determines at any future point that the Sub-Fund does not meet the criteria to qualify as an ESG Oriented Fund, this Supplement shall be updated in accordance with the revised classification of the Sub-Fund.
+For SFDR purposes, the Management Company considers that the Sub-Fund meets the criteria of an ESG Oriented Fund.
+The Company reserves the right to reassess this at any time.
+If the Management Company determines at any future point that the Sub-Fund does not meet the criteria to qualify as an ESG Oriented Fund, this Supplement shall be updated accordingly.